mmpodkanski/movie-room-back/README.md

 # MovieRoom

-MovieRoom gives you access to follow your favourites movies.
+MovieRoom allows you to follow your favourites movies.

 > Own movies and actors databases !